Fematich/ergotracker/docs/home-assistant-addon.md

 ## Building/installing in Home Assistant
 1) Point Home Assistant to this repo directly: **Settings → Add-ons → Add-on Store → ⋮ → Repositories → Add** and paste `https://github.com/Fematich/ergotracker`.
 (The repository is now HA-ready via `repository.json`.)
-2) Install the `Ergotracker` add-on, start it, and enable ingress.
+2) Install the `Ergotracker` add-on.
+It will build locally from the included Dockerfile (no registry pull required).
+Start it and enable ingress.
 The UI will be available via the sidebar; direct access is on port `8099` if you expose it.

 ## Local testing (outside HA)
 ```bash